rackerlabs/docs-cloud-servers/dev-guide/api-operations/methods/post-rescue-specified-server-servers-server-id-actions.rst

-.Specify the target server ID in the URI.
+Specify the target server ID in the URI.

 After you resolve any problems and reboot the rescued server, you can unrescue the server.
 The unrescue operation restores the repaired image to running state with its original password.